21st

 the back side with a snake, owl, etc. On

-the other side Lord Shiva as Harihara holding conch and Mazhu.
+the other side, Lord Shiva as Harihara holding a conch and Mazhu.

 6. Lord Shiva as

-Lingothbavar standing in sama bhanga holding Mazhu, Soolam, Kamandala, and three
+Lingothbavar standing in sama bhanga holding Mazhu, Soolam, Kamandala, and a

 7. Bhikshatana facing south with Rishi pathinis.
 Lord Shiva’s Sandhya Tandava